Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

 FluentCRM breaks the SaaS pricing model — pay once yearly and send unlimited emails to unlimited contacts.
-WordPress-native means your email marketing integrates seamlessly with every other plugin you already use.
+This WordPress email marketing plugin integrates with every plugin you already use, without recurring platform fees.

 4. HubSpot — best for large marketing teams